banner

 David Consults the LORD

 When David and his men return to Ziklag, they find the town burned, looted, and their families taken captive.
 “David was greatly distressed because the men were talking of stoning him; each one was bitter in spirit because of his sons and daughters.
-But David found strength in the LORD his God” (1Samuel 30:6, NIV).
+But David found strength in the LORD his God,” (1Samuel 30:6, NIV).

 David does not consult with a witch, as Saul has done.
 He seeks counsel from God through an ordained priest and the approved instruments of the Urim and Thummim (Exodus 28:30).
-According to The Bible Knowledge Commentary of the Old Testament, edited by Walvoord and Zuck, © 1985, p.
-152, the words Urim and Thummim mean “Lights and Perfections.”

-These two unique stones helped priests determine God’s will when there was uncertainty.
-The rocks (or jewels) were in the pocket of the Ephod (breastplate) that the priests wore.
+According to The Bible Knowledge Commentary, the words Urim and Thummim mean “Lights and Perfections.”
+These two unique stones helped priests determine God’s will.
+The rocks (or jewels) were in the Ephod’s pocket, which was the breastplate the priests wore.
 We have no such devices today.

-We have the completed Word of God to give us his directions under the guidance of his Holy Spirit (2Timothy 3:16-17).
+We have the completed Word of God to give us his directions under the guidance of his Holy Spirit (2 Timothy 3:16-17).

 The LORD tells David to pursue the raiders of their town because they will certainly overtake them, kill them, and recover everything they have lost, including their families.
 Along the way, 200 hundred of David’s 600 men are too exhausted to continue the pursuit, so David assigns them to guard their supplies until they return.